 In the area of inclusive and equitable social development, there has been steady progress on most output targets.
 However, some strategic interventions failed to produce desired results at outcome level.
-Thus, the number of adolescents and young people who received peer-to-peer education on sexual and reproductive health and rights reached 34,700, against the programme target of only 12,000.
-Contrary to expectations, an increased number of youths involved in peer-to-peer education triggered a modest response at the outcome level: The adolescent birth rate per 1,000 women has somewhat decreased, from 32.1 in 2017 to 27.3 in 2020, significantly below the target of 20.8.
+Thus, the number of adolescents and young people who received peer-to-peer education on sexual and reproductive health and rights reached 34,700 against the programme target of only 12,000.
+Contrary to expectations, an increased number of youths involved in peer-to-peer education triggered a modest response at the outcome level: the adolescent birth rate per 1,000 women has somewhat decreased from 32,1 in 2017 to 27,3 in 2020, which is significantly below the target of 20,8.

-Another concern regards the share of households with children from the poorest quintile receiving social assistance or child benefits.
-The output target is to have their share increased from 32 to 39 per cent.
-Instead, it was 29 per cent in 2019.
+Another concern is with the share of households with children from poorest quintile receiving social assistance or child benefits.
+The output target is to have their share increased from 32 to 39%.
+Instead, it was 29% in 2019.
 At the outcome level, increasing the proportion of households receiving social aid benefits also proved challenging.
-At the same time, the integration of children with disabilities in regular schools has improved over the last three years, and the United Nations implemented several activities focused specifically on disability inclusion in schools to contribute to this result.
+At the same time, the integration of children with disabilities in regular schools has improved over the last three years and the UN implemented several activities focused specifically on disability inclusion in schools to contribute to this result.
 The target for this indicator was met in 2019.

-An increased concern is the rate of HIV mother-to-child transmission.
-The target established at the beginning of the PFSD implementation was 2 per cent.
-However, the rate increased to almost 5 per cent at the end of 2019.
-The COVID-19 pandemic has negatively impacted the HIV and Tuberculosis early detection rates and HIV treatment adherence.
-This particular area and the health sector overall will require more attention moving forward, as progress on the health indicators has been mixed and additional data will be needed to measure the results in this field.
+In addition, at increased concern is the rate of HIV mother-to-child transmission.
+The target established at the beginning of the PFSD implementation was 2%.
+However, the rate increased to almost 5% at the end of 2019.
+The COVID-19 pandemic negatively impacted the HIV and tuberculosis (TB) early detection rates and HIV treatment adherence.
+This particular area and the health sector overall will require more attention moving forward as progress on the health indicators has been mixed and additional data will be needed to measure the results in this field.

-In summary, the current number of output indicators is excessive and poses an onerous burden on UNCT - especially the results groups and the SDG M&E TWG - in their efforts to track progress and report on achievements.
-UNCT should develop a complete results framework, with all baselines and targets determined and defined upfront in alignment with the country's SDG framework.
+In summary, the current number of output indicators is excessive and poses an onerous burden on the UNCT, and especially the results groups and the SDG M&E TWG group, in their efforts to track progress and report on achievements.
+The UNCT should develop a complete results framework, with all baselines and targets determined and defined upfront in alignment with the country's SDG framework.
 Care should be taken to identify sound indicators that meet the SMART criteria.
-For the upcoming development cooperation framework, UNCT and GoM should identify more meaningful and well-defined indicators that are directly related to the activities of the United Nations system.
-It will also be important to select indicators for which there is reliable data, which can thus be tracked and given a baseline.
-It will also be essential to identify indicators that can be disaggregated, not only by gender, but also by other key demographics (given the focus of the PFSD on vulnerable groups).
-The United Nations system should first strengthen its own data infrastructure, including data aggregation mechanisms, the operability of the UN INFO system and the definition of indicators, baselines, targets, etc. Training will be needed for this, which should ideally be organized jointly by the agencies and coordinated by UN RCO.
-There is also a need to strengthen the capabilities of the joint results groups to identify and analyse outcome and output indicators, plan interventions, etc. Agencies should seek to the fullest extent possible to coordinate and harmonize their assessment and evaluative initiatives.
+For the upcoming development cooperation framework, UNCT and GoM should identify more meaningful and well-defined indicators which are directly related to the activities of the UN system.
+It will also be important to select indicators for which there is reliable data and that can thus be tracked and have a baseline.
+It will also be essential to identify indicators that can be disaggregated, not only by gender, but also by other key demographics (given PFSD's focus on vulnerable groups).
+The UN system should first strengthen its own data infrastructure, including data aggregation mechanisms, operability of the UN-Info system, definition of indicators, baselines, targets, etc. Training will be needed for this, which ideally should be organized jointly by the agencies and coordinated by the RCO.
+There is also a need to strengthen the capabilities of the joint results groups to identify and analyse outcome and output indicators, plan interventions, etc. Agencies should seek to the extent possible to coordinate and harmonize their assessment and evaluative initiatives.